Drive sales on autopilot with ecommerce-focused featuresSee Features

 Email segmentation is the most powerful way to get the biggest ROI out of your marketing efforts.
-Though it might seem complicated, it’s actually quite easy to use.
+Though it might seem complicated, it’s actually simple.

 By the end of this article, you’ll be segmenting your subscriber list like a pro (and getting more revenue to boot).

-- Increased campaign engagement: It’s common sense really.
-When you send a message that’s more pertinent to a customer, they’re more likely to interact with it.
-By reducing the amount of subscribers in your segment, you can tailor your messages to better respond to your customer’s needs.
+- Increased campaign engagement: When you send a more pertinent message to customers, they’re more likely to interact with it.
+By reducing the number of subscribers in your segment, you can tailor your messages to better respond to your customer’s needs.

-- Improved customer loyalty and retention: In responding specifically to your customer’s needs, you improve their image of your brand.
-By personalizing their experience, you show your customer that they matter to you.
+- Improved customer loyalty and retention: In responding specifically to your customer’s needs, you improve your brand’s image in their mind.
+Personalizing their experience shows your customer that they genuinely matter to you.
 This helps you create a more profound connection with your customers.

-- Less unsubscribes and spam: When your email segmentation is done right, your message will always be relevant.
-Relevant messages are less likely to come off as spammy and unwanted- because you’re giving the customer exactly what they want.
-This improves your deliverability and domain trust reputation with less emails sent to spam.
+- Less unsubscribes and spam: Your message will always be relevant when you follow email list segmentation best practices.
+Relevant messages are less likely to appear spammy and unwanted, as you give the customer exactly what they want.
+This improves your deliverability and domain trust reputation with fewer email campaigns sent to spam.

 Email segmentation allows you to deliver a better overall customer experience.
 When you can do that, your customer will reward you for it.

 We’ve put together eleven email marketing segments along with practical tips you can execute for your online store: